Eagle LogoPEPTIDE INITIATIVE

 1977

-Dr. Cyril Bowers at Tulane University notices that modified painkiller molecules trigger growth hormone release from pituitary cells — with no painkiller effects.
+Dr. Cyril Bowers at Tulane University notices that modified enkephalin (painkiller) molecules trigger growth hormone release from pituitary cells — but have absolutely no painkiller effects.
+A new field is born from a lab accident.

 1981

-Frank Momany and Bowers publish conformational analysis of small peptides that stimulate growth hormone, using early computer modeling to guide their designs.
+Frank Momany and Bowers publish groundbreaking conformational analysis of small growth-hormone-releasing peptides, using early computer modeling to predict which molecular shapes will work best — years ahead of the field.

 1984

 Bowers and Momany publish the hexapeptide His-DTrp-Ala-Trp-DPhe-Lys-NH2.
-It triggers powerful growth hormone release in chickens, rats, monkeys, lambs, and calves.
+At just six amino acids and 873 daltons, it triggers powerful growth hormone release in chickens, rats, monkeys, lambs, and calves.
+It works through a completely unknown pathway.

 1984

-Bowers argues that GHRP-6 must be activating an unknown natural hormone system in the body.
-Most colleagues are skeptical.
+Bowers publicly argues that GHRP-6 must be activating an unknown natural hormone system.
+He insists the body has its own version of this molecule.
+Most colleagues dismiss the claim.

 1987